USCPOSH/AMS_KGD/OPAMP/PTM65nm/USC_65nm_OPAMP_Xyce_Jan9_2020/README.md

 This netlist can be used to compute gain from V(dolout) as a post-process in gnuplot.

 ## test_opamp_gain.cir
-This netlist computes gain directly so it doesn’t need a post-process step
+This netlist computes gain directly so it doesn’t need a post-process step.